failure-to-resolve/Project0/README.md

 PROJECT0:

-The worlds first email based command and control server

 Features:
 Utilizing subject lines to pass encrypted commands to an already set payload !!!Modular payload that can accept and deploy new functions quickly